Jeans modeling of axisymmetric galaxies with multiple stellar populations: Multi-component galaxy models

 where in equation \eqref{eq:sigp} $\mathbf{\sigma}$ is the $3\times 3$ velocity dispersion tensor.
 The fields $\Vrms$ and $\vlos$ in general depend on the specific direction $\bfn$, and $\vlos$, $\sigP$ and $\VP$ on the specific velocity decomposition adopted, but $\Vrms$ is independent of the velocity decomposition.
 The previous identities are fully general and hold for a generic inclination of the los with respect to the galaxy.
-As JASMINE2 deals with axisymmetric models, it is assumed without loss of generality that the los is parallel to the $x-z$ plane, and the projection plane rotates around the $y$ axis.
+For our axisymmetric models, it is assumed without loss of generality that the los is parallel to the $x-z$ plane, and the projection plane rotates around the $y$ axis.